Workflow RedesignAi Operating SystemGoverned Ai Execution

 ## Pain and urgency

-- Where is time, quality, risk, revenue, customer trust, or decision speed suffering?
+- Where is time, quality, risk, revenue, trust, or decision speed suffering?

 - Who feels the pain today?